apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/migration/migration.md

    ![Describe migration task](../../../img/pgsql-migration-describe-task.png)

-   Example of `kbcli migration describe`.

    Pay attention to Initialization, CDC, and CDC Metrics.

    * Initialization
      * Precheck
        If the status shows `Failed`, it means the initialization precheck does not pass.
-Troubleshoot the initialization by [the following examples](#troubleshooting).
+Troubleshoot the initialization by [the following examples in troubleshooting](#troubleshooting).
      * Init-struct
        Structure initialization.
 Idempotent processing logic is adopted.
 A failure occurs only when a severe problem occurs, such as failing to connect a database.
      * Init-data
        Data initialization.
 If there are a large amount of stock data, it takes a long time to perform this step and you should pay attention to Status.
    * CDC
      Incremental migration.
-Based on the timestamp recorded by the system before the init-data step, the system starts data migration following eventual consistency and performs capturing the source library WAL (Write Ahead Log) changes -> writing to the target database.
+Based on the timestamp recorded by the system before the init-data step, the system starts data migration following eventual consistency and performs capturing the source library WAL (Write Ahead Log) changes -> writing to the sink.
 Under normal circumstances, the CDC phase continues if the migration link is not actively terminated.
    * CDC Metrics
      Incremental migration indicators.
 Currently, the indicators mainly provide the WAL LSN (Log Sequencer Number) of the source library and the corresponding timestamp (note that the timestamp shows the local time zone of the Pod Container runtime) when the CDC process has completed "capturing -> writing" process.

      :::note

-     The CDC Metrics are updated every 10 minutes by the system, i.e. if there exists continuous data writing into the source database, metrics.timestamp here delays 10 minutes compared with the current time.
+     The CDC Metrics are updated every 10 minutes by the system, i.e. if there exists continuous data writing into the source, metrics.timestamp here delays 10 minutes compared with the current time.

      :::